 You may need to start pumping around eight to ten times with a newborn.
 That’s how often new babies need to be fed.

-Although as your baby would grow, you may have to decrease the feeding times to 5-6 pumps per day.
+However as your baby grows, you may have to decrease the feeding times to 5-6 pumps per day.
 This would help you express more breast milk per session and start relying on your stored supply!

 Take a look at some sample exclusive pumping schedules below: